sam-ayyy15/Mark_Management_System/README.md

 - **Report Generation**: Dynamic data analysis and presentation
 - **Professional UI**: Responsive design with Bootstrap

-## 📞 Support

-If you encounter any issues:
-1. Check the troubleshooting section above
-2. Verify all prerequisites are installed correctly
-3. Ensure database setup is completed properly
-4. Check Tomcat server logs for detailed error information

-## 🔄 Future Enhancements

-Possible improvements for the system:
-- User authentication and authorization
-- Export reports to PDF/Excel
-- Advanced search filters
-- Student photo upload
-- Email notifications
 - Audit trail for changes
 - RESTful API endpoints